Home

 Description

-The legend of Madame Delphine Lalaurie, a wealthy society matron, has haunted the city of New Orleans for nearly two hundred years.
+The legend of Madame Delphine Lalaurie, a wealthy society matron and accused slave torturer, has haunted New Orleans for nearly two hundred years.
+Her macabre tale is frequently retold, and her French Quarter mansion has been referred to as "the most haunted house in the city."

-Carolyn Long, a meticulous researcher of New Orleans history, disentangles the threads of fact and legend that have intertwined over the decades.
+A meticulous researcher of New Orleans history, Carolyn Long disentangles the threads of fact and legend that have intertwined over the decades.
 Was Madame Lalaurie a sadistic abuser?
 Mentally ill?
 Or merely the victim of an unfair and sensationalist press?
-Using carefully documented eyewitness testimony, archival documents, and family letters, Long recounts Lalaurie’s life from legal troubles before the fire and scandal through her exile to France and death in Paris in 1849.
+Using carefully documented eyewitness testimony, archival documents, and family letters, Long recounts Lalaurie's life from legal troubles before the fire through the scandal of her exile to France to her death in Paris in 1849.

 About the Author

-Carolyn Morrow Long retired from the National Museum of American History in 2001.
-She is the author of A New Orleans Voudou Priestess.
-She lives in Washington, D.C., and New Orleans.
+Carolyn Morrow Long is retired from the National Museum of American History.
+She is the author of Spiritual Merchants: Religion, Magic, and Commerce, and A New Orleans Voudou Priestess: The Legend and Reality of Marie Laveau.

 Language: English